 To make the algebraic structure more transparent, we generalize the model to the form \footnote{ A topological term can be introduced by setting $a = \beta/(2n) + \theta/(4\pi)$ and $b = \beta/(2n) - \theta/(4\pi)$, which renders the action complex-valued even when both $\beta$ and $\theta$ are real.
 Introducing a nonvanishing $\theta$ is meaningful when $G$ includes a $U(1)$ factor. }

 where the original model corresponds to $a = b = \beta/(2n)$.
-We perform two validation checks to verify the correctness of the formalism.
-The first is to confirm that $\Delta H$ scales as $\epsilon^3$ for a single MD step of step size $\Delta s = \epsilon$.
+We perform two validation tests to verify the correctness of our formalism.
+The first is to confirm that the energy difference $\Delta H$ scales as $\epsilon^3$ for a single MD step of step size $\Delta s = \epsilon$.
 This serves as a test of the algorithmic correctness of HMC.
 The second is to verify that analytical results are correctly reproduced.
 This checks the correctness of the constructed observables, including the reweighting factor $\calF(U)$.

-In the following numerical examples, we consider the energy density $e(U)$ as the observable.
-The expectation value $\vev{e}$ for $G=SU(n)$ can be computed analytically from the partition function,
+In the following numerical tests, we consider the energy density $e(U)$ as the observable.
+The expectation value $\vev{e}$ for $G=SU(n)$ can be computed analytically from the partition function